GRAINS-Weak US export demand, rising dollar pressure soy, corn futures

 By Tom Polansek

-CHICAGO, May 25 (Reuters) - Chicago Board of Trade soybean and deferred corn futures eased on Thursday as a strong U.S. dollar added to concerns about lackluster export demand, traders said.
+CHICAGO, May 25 (Reuters) - Chicago Board of Trade soybean and grain futures eased on Thursday as a strong U.S. dollar added to concerns about lackluster export demand, traders said.

-The dollar rose for a fourth straight session to a fresh two-month high, making U.S. commodities less attractive to importers.
+The dollar rose for a fourth straight session to a two-month high, making U.S. commodities look less attractive to importers.

-Concerns about the threat of unfavorable dryness in Midwestern growing areas limited losses for corn ahead of a three-day U.S. holiday weekend.
-The markets were consolidating before the long weekend, traders said.
+Favorable weather for planting of U.S. corn and soybeans also hung over agricultural markets, though there are concerns about the risk for dryness to develop, traders said.
+Supplies of both crops are expected to rise sharply in the coming year due to forecasts for record harvests.

-"The dry forecast should continue to keep a good floor under the new-crop months and the strength in the cash market should be supportive to the old-crop July contract," said Tomm Pfitzenmaier, analyst for Summit Commodity Brokerage in Iowa.
+"The crop is off to a great start," Tomm Pfitzenmaier, analyst for Summit Commodity Brokerage in Iowa, said about corn.

-The USDA separately reported weekly net export sales reductions of 75,200 tonnes for U.S. old-crop corn in the week ending on May 18, while net new-crop corn sales totaled only 52,100 tonnes, near the low end of analysts' expectations.
+The USDA separately reported weekly net export sales reductions of 75,200 tonnes for U.S. old-crop corn in the week ending on May 18.
+Net new-crop corn sales totaled only 52,100 tonnes, near the low end of analysts' expectations.

 Weekly export sales of U.S. old-crop soybeans were 115,000 tonnes, at the low end of trade expectations, and new-crop sales were below expectations at 1,100 tonnes.

+For U.S. wheat, the USDA reported net reductions of 45,100 tonnes for old-crop export sales.
+Net new-crop wheat sales totaled 245,100 tonnes, toward the low end of expectations.

 (Reporting by Tom Polansek in Chicago.
-Additioanl reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Sherry Jacob-Phillips, Subhranshu Sahu, Rashmi Aich and Richard Chang)
+Additioanl reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Sherry Jacob-Phillips, Subhranshu Sahu, Rashmi Aich, Richard Chang and David Gregorio)

 ((Thomas.Polansek@thomsonreuters.com))